Water cremation

-Alkaline hydrolysis (also called biocremation, resomation, flameless cremation, aquamation or water cremation) is a process for the disposal of human and pet remains using lye and heat; it is alternative to burial, cremation, or sky burial.
+Alkaline hydrolysis (also called biocremation, resomation, flameless cremation, aquamation or water cremation) is a process for the disposal of human and animal remains using lye and heat; it is an alternative to burial, cremation, or sky burial.

 Process

 The process is based on alkaline hydrolysis: the body is placed in a pressure vessel which is then filled with a mixture of water and potassium hydroxide, and heated to a temperature of around 160 C at an elevated pressure which precludes boiling.
-The body is efficiently broken down into its chemical components, (completely disintegrating its DNA), a process which takes approximately four to six hours.
+The body is efficiently broken down into its chemical components, completely disintegrating its DNA, a process which takes approximately four to six hours.
 Also, lower temperatures (208 F) and pressures may be used such that the process takes 14 to 16 hours.
 At the start, the mixture is very alkaline, with a pH level of approximately 14; this drops to approximately 11 by the end, but the exact value depends on the total operation time and the amount of fat in the body.